-Stress – try playing with them to wear off anxiety, remove stressors.
+Stress – Try playing with them to wear off anxiety, remove stressors.
 The absence of an owner.
 When mom was hospitalized suddenly for three weeks Dukey began to pee by the front door.
 He had always used his potty box.
 When she came home from the hospital he got better.

 Veterinarians agree that when inappropriate peeing becomes a problem it is essential to address it immediately.
 The sooner the issue is detected the greater the likelihood of resolving the problem.

 Aggression can be a problem in a Bengal cat.
-Most People who adopt Bengal cats are adopting a STB or “Stud Book tradition” cat that is at least five generations away from the Asian Leopard Cat (ALC.)
-Foundation cats, F1, F2, F3, F4, and F5 cats are closer in a generation to The Asian Leopard Cat and tend to have more aggression issues than a typical stud book tradition cat.
+Most People who adopt Bengal cats are adopting a SBT or “Stud Book tradition” cat that is at least five generations away from the Asian Leopard Cat (ALC.)
+Foundation cats, F1, F2, F3, F4, and F5 cats are closer in a generation to the Asian Leopard Cat and tend to have more aggression issues than a typical stud book tradition cat.
 However, all Bengal cats are smart and want to be the boss even if you if you let them.

 Like a dog, they need to know who is the master.